The Higher Structure of Symmetries of Axion-Maxwell Theory: Introduction

 Of particular interest are the higher associators, topological defects encoding the associativity property of the fusion product.
 For 2d theories, the topological codimension one defects are lines, the fusion interfaces are points and the associators (of three topological lines) are numbers (the so called $F$-symbols) satisfying a pentagon identity (which follows from requesting the compatibility of associativity with the fusion of four objects).
 For higher dimensional field theories, topological codimension $(p+1)$ defects, have fusion interfaces of codimension $(p+2)$, and corresponding associators of $n$ objects of codimenision $p+n$.
-Higher associators and obstruction to gauging ('t Hooft anomalies) are deeply interconnected \cite{Cordova:2019bsd,Apte:2022xtu,Antinucci:2023ezl,Sun:2023xxv,Cordova:2023bja}.
+Higher associators and obstruction to gauging ('t~Hooft anomalies) are deeply interconnected \cite{Cordova:2019bsd,Apte:2022xtu,Antinucci:2023ezl,Sun:2023xxv,Cordova:2023bja}.

-A first step towards determining the higher structure of chiral symmetry of $(3+1)d$ massless Electrodynamics have been obtained in \cite{Copetti:2023mcq}.
-Among other results, that paper determined the fusion rules, fusion interfaces and F-symbols of the symmetry category.
+A first step towards determining the higher structure of chiral symmetry of $(3+1)d$ massless QED have been obtained in \cite{Copetti:2023mcq}.
+Among other results, that paper determined the fusion rules, fusion interfaces and F-symbols of the symmetry category, which are 2d TQFTs.
 The main result of this paper is an analogous analysis for the symmetry of $(3+1)d$ Axion-Maxwell theory.
+In particular we determine the fusion rules and interfaces as well as the F-symbol 1d TQFTs controlling the associativity of the non-invertible electric 1-form symmetry of this model.
+We show that these have a non-trivial action on extended operators of the theory and that these satisfy stringent consistency conditions.
+The symmetry category of Axion-Maxwell theory is richer than the one of massless QED.
+For the 1-form symmetry, the resulting TQFT coefficients in particular have decomposition (see e.g. \cite{sharpe2022introduction}).
+Moreover, the 1d F-symbol TQFTs have more symmetries than the ones enjoyed by the 2d F-symbol TQFTs of the 0-form symmetries, which leads to a collection of identities that they have to satisfy.\footnote{\, Neglecting, for simplicity, a possible interplay with the tangential structure.}

+This work is organized as follows.
+In \cref{sec: Genueine-top,sec: Top-Junctions,sec: non-top-junction,sec: Noninvertible-actions} we review the previously known data of the symmetry category and charges of $(3+1)d$ Axion Electrodynamics.
+In \cref{sec: fusion} we derive the fusion rules and interfaces of the noninvertible electric 1-form symmetry.
+Their associator is described in \cref{sec: associator}, where we also check the consistency and analyze the consequences of our results with other previously known structures of the theory.

+In order to make the work self-contained, we review some mathematical results on the anomalies of invertible symmetries and on generalized gauging in $2$ and $3$ dimensions respectively in \cref{Appendix: cohomology,Appendix: generalized gauging}.
+Finally, in \cref{Appendix: minimal theories} we review the notion of \textit{minimal theories} and we presented an alternative derivation of the fusion rules of chiral defects in QED, starting from a Lagrangian description.